AlienVault OTX

 Configure User Permissions: Defines which users have access to the connection.

-System Reputation Check: Checking one or more reputation check tick boxes will run the corresponding check reputation command(s) under this integration connection to enrich the corresponding artifacts with reputation details.
+System Reputation Check: Selecting one or more reputation check tick boxes will run the corresponding check reputation commands under this integration connection to enrich the corresponding artifacts with reputation details.

 1. Input the Server URL.
 The default value is https://otx.alienvault.com.

-2. (Optional) Transfer the X-OTX-API-KEY from the AlienVault OTX platform to the API Key field.
-Please note, X-OTX-API-KEY is not needed if you only want to check indicator general information.
+2. (Optional) Copy the X-OTX-API-KEY from the AlienVault OTX platform to the API Key field.
+This is not required for only checking general indicator information.
+Refer to Configuring AlienVault OTX to Work with D3 SOAR.

 3. Input the API Version.
-The default value is v1.Connection Health Check: Updates the connection status you have created.
-A connection health check is done by scheduling the Test Connection command of this integration.
-This can only be done when the connection is active.
+The default value is v1.Connection Health Check: Periodically checks the connection status by scheduling the Test Connection command at the specified interval (in minutes).
+Available only for active connections, this feature also allows configuring email notifications for failed attempts.

 Test the connection.